RyanDeMatteo/se_project_aroundtheus/README.md

 The project is compliant with Flat BEM practices.
 It utilizes a combination of flexboxes and grid layouts.
 The photo-sharing container is designed to expand with the addition of of content.
 Font-sizes are scaled to shrink with the site's resolution.

+Currently, I am updating this project with JavaScript.
+I am working toward making the project interact with user events.
+More to come!

 [GitHub](https://ryandematteo.github.io/se_project_aroundtheus/)